yifu-ximmerse/slate/source/index.html.md

 Other Unity versions may work, but they haven't been tested extensively by us.
 Please report any issue you may find to us.

+## Supported Deployment Platforms
+Android 6.0 or above.

+## Supported Development Platforms
+Mac OS X is supported.
+Windows 10 should work, but it hasn't been tested extensively.
+Please report any issue you find on Windows 10.

 # Tutorials
 ## How to Run SDK Demo
 SDK comes with a few demos for developers to use as refferences.
 The following steps show how to create a demo APK.
 This tutorial uses MiniWorldAR Demo scene as an example, but other demos follows identical steps.